-The Medical Laboratory Technician student will attend all clinical rotations as assigned, except in the case of personal illness, death in the immediate family, and/or at the discretion of the clinical instructor and education coordinator.
+The CLS student will attend all clinical rotations as assigned, except in the case of personal illness, death in the immediate family, and/or at the discretion of the clinical instructor and education coordinator.
+Attendance is mandatory and must be documented and tracked on the Attendance Form Document provided.
 Transportation is the responsibility of each student; lack of transportation does not constitute a reason for absence.
 Students are expected to attend all clinical days assigned.
-The program director and the clinical site must mutually agree on the student's schedule.
 Clinical preceptors and education coordinators at each site will monitor student attendance.
 However, it is the student's responsibility to make sure that the Attendance sheet is updated daily and signed by the clinical preceptor.
-Students are NOT allowed make changes to the schedule unless the changes have been approved by the clinical instructor and education coordinator, prior to the start of a clinical day if the student is going to be absent or late.
-Failure to telephone the clinical instructor and the clinical preceptor at the facility will weigh heavily on the clinical rotation evaluation.
+Students are NOT allowed make changes to the schedule unless the changes have been approved by the clinical preceptor.
+It is the student's responsibility to notify his/her assigned clinical instructor and education coordinator, prior to the start of a clinical day if the student is going to be absent or late.
+Failure to telephone the clinical instructor and the education coordinator at the facility will weigh heavily onthe clinical rotation evaluation.

 Clinical time is highly structured; therefore, there will be NO MAKE-UP time for clinical practicums if the student has been absent excessively.
 More than 2 absences constitute as excessive absence.
-Please bear in mind that the State of California Laboratory Field Services and the examination boards have specific number of hours required for training.
+Please keep in mind that the State of California Laboratory Field Services and the examination boards have specific number of hours required for training.
 Too many absences can result in failure to meet the time obligation required by the accrediting agencies and the licensing boards.
 Absences may result in dropping a particular rotation; resulting in enrollment at another time, as space is available.